airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 * Only one sync per connection can run at a time.
 * If a sync is scheduled to run before the previous sync finishes, the scheduled sync will start after the completion of the previous sync.
-* Airbyte Cloud does not support schedules that sync more frequently than once per hour.
+* Reach out to [Sales](https://airbyte.com/company/talk-to-sales) to enable syncs more frequently than once per hour.

 :::